benjaminpetrin-zz/bitsquatting/README.md

 You will also need to run a webserver that can log all HTTP requests that come in over the IP address specified in the DNS server.
-A simple NGINX configuration works well for this
+A simple NGINX configuration file works well for this.

 Jan-Mar 2015 Results
 -----------

-In the beginning of 2015 I purchased 10 variants of the domain 2mdn.net which is owned and operated by Google for it's ad network (formerly, DoubleClick).
+In the beginning of 2015 I purchased 10 variants of the domain 2mdn.net which is owned and operated by Google for its ad network (formerly, DoubleClick).
 This represents a good slice of the 19 valid domains that are a single bit off from 2mdn.net: